 Along the journey, the core value proposition has stayed pretty simple.
 ‘Giving people great services for their events that are easily bookable‘.
 Of course, there have been iterations along the way.
 Especially, there have been many changes and improvements in the system and how it works.

 When you are selling people food, it has to be brilliant food.

 When it comes to food, the major thing that should be ensured is “quality” if you want to stay in the game.
 Feast-it takes this issue seriously and built a supply team just to pick high-quality vendors.
-They have a number of criteria and also strict rules regarding the documentation where they’re asking a list of documents that would make it sure they are guaranteeing the quailty in their service to the customers.
+They have a number of criteria and also strict rules regarding the documentation.
+They’re asking a list of documents that would make it sure they are guaranteeing the quailty in their service.

-As Hugo says, besides the quality of the food itself, the second important issue they are really care about is aesthetics.
-How the food is set up, how it looks, how are they branding which are all good indications that they’re taking their business seriously.
+As Hugo says, besides the quality of the food itself, the second important issue they really care about is aesthetics.
+How the food is set up, how it looks, how are they branding..
+These are all good indications that they’re taking their business seriously.
 They make sure that they work with suppliers who have fantastic, high-quality products for their customers.

 History of funding

 They started with a very limited budget in the beginning that let them run their business for about 3 months.
-That was the time where they decided to raise their first angel round and received £25K of funding that helped them to build the platform, signing up some food traders and start thinking about the ways to achieve product-market fit.
-With this significant contribution, they were able to create the MVP for their business and got ready for further investment rounds.
+That was the time where they decided to raise their first angel round and received £25K of funding.
+With this significant contribution, they were able to create the MVP and get ready for further investment rounds.
+They managed to build the platform, to sign up more traders and to start thinking about the ways to achieve product-market fit.

-Since then, they’ve done a couple more rounds of funding and accomplished to raise £1.7M until the end of 2018 and helped them to grow to the point where they are today.
+Since then, they’ve done a couple more rounds of funding and accomplished to raise £1.7M until the end of 2018.
+This helped them to grow to the point where they are today.